debiki/talkyard-prod-one/README.md

         ./scripts/schedule-daily-backups.sh 2>&1 | tee -a talkyard-maint.log
         ./scripts/schedule-automatic-upgrades.sh 2>&1 | tee -a talkyard-maint.log

-1. Point a browser to the server address, e.g. <http://your-ip-addresss> or <http://www.example.com>
-   or <http://localhost>.
-Or <http://localhost:8080> if you're testing with Vagrant.
+1. Open a browser; go to <https://talkyard.your-website.com> — note: **https** not http.

+   Your browser should show a warning about the connection not being secure.
+   Talkyard and LetsEncrypt will start generating a HTTPS certificate for you, automatically.
+   Wait 20 seconds, reload the page, and thereafter HTTPS should work.

+   However, 1/2: If you don't have a domain name, maybe just an IP address, then, HTTPS won't work.
+Then, edit `play-framework.conf` and set `talkyard.secure=false`,
+   and: `cd /opt/talkyard ; docker-compose restart app`.
+Thereafter you can access the server over HTTP via its IP address.
+But this is insecure!)

+   And, however, 2/2: If you're testing on localhost or with Vagrant, instead go to <http://localhost> or <http://localhost:8080>, respectively.
+And set `talkyard.secure=false` as described in the previous paragraph.

-   In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play-framework.conf` earlier (see above).
+1. In the browser, click _Continue_ and create an admin account with the email address you specified when you edited `play-framework.conf` earlier (see above).
    Follow the getting-started guide ...